simdjson/simdjson/doc/basics.md

 The simdjson library now supports a subset of [JSON Path](https://goessner.net/articles/JsonPath/) through the `at_path()` method, allowing you to reach further into the document in a single call.
 The subset of JSON path that is implemented is the subset that is trivially convertible into the JSON Pointer format, using `.` to access a field and `[]` to access a specific index.

 This implementation relies on `at_path()` converting its argument to JSON Pointer and then calling `at_pointer`, which makes use of [`rewind`](#rewind) to reset the parser at the beginning of the document.
-Hence, it invalidates all previously parser values, objects and arrays: make sure to consume the values between each call to `at_path`.
+Hence, it invalidates all previously parsed values, objects and arrays: make sure to consume the values between each call to `at_path`.

 Consider the following example: